jayvarner/jayvarner.github.io/_posts/2016-07-10-design-v-dev.md

 categories: school
 permalink:   /2016/07/010/design-dev
 ---
 This week, as a software engineer in a user experience design master's program felt more awkward than usual.
-This is only class number two, but I think this post will part one in series on an apparent divide between developers and designers.

-One presentation introduced me to this concept of “[iteration zero](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=iteration%20zero)”.
+One presentation introduced me to this concept of “[sprint zero](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=sprint+zero)”.
 I work on a team that practices agile and I’ve never heard of this.
-From what I gather, iteration zero describes an initial iteration when design happens.
+From the way it was presented; I gather that sprint zero describes an initial iteration when design happens in a silo.
+So, yeah, that doesn’t sound helpful.
+It does indeed violate the virtues of the agile process.
+I reject the notion that the agile process is developer centric.
+The best experience I’ve ever had working on a project was when the designer and I worked together on each feature.
+We often shared a keyboard where I would write some functional code for a feature and then he would add code to create the user experience.
+We were able to quickly produce a really great product.
+It was a luxury that I am no longer afforded.
+That’s why I decided to get an advanced degree in user experience *design*.

+The part of this week’s presentation that really bothered was was:
+> One thing that we try to stress in the Kent UXD program is that the UX practitioner must be highly collaborative.
+In practice, that means that you and the product owner, and even members of the development team, would share in the performance of these various activities.

+I generally agree with that statement.
+What I take exception to is the snide tone in the recommendation to work with “even members of the development team.”
+The implication here feels very Machiavellian[^mach] in that it seems to suggest a tactic of getting chummy with the product owner before the developer enters the picture.
+I just do not see how that approach can lead to a functional team.
+I do not see how a dysfunctional team can deliver a quality product.

+[^mach]:My undergrad degree is in political theory.